Joshua-Miller-161/HCMV_Dose_Infection/README.md

 > - Save the config file. **DO NOT CHANGE THE FILE NAME OR MOVE IT**

 **Running a simulation**
-- If running from the terminal/command prompt.
-Ensure you are in the correct folder this repository is located in.
+- If running from the terminal/command prompt, ensure you are in the correct folder this repository is located in.
 Should be something like: /users/my_name/.../HCMV_Dose_Infection.
 - Ensure that you have changed config.yml to what you want.
 - If you installed using the Anaconda (conda) method, ensure that you have activated the conda environment.
 - Type *python run_simulation.py* and press enter.

 # Plotting a simulation
+There are two scripts for plotting simulation results, *make_simple_simul_plot* and *plot_clump_simul*.
+Both make a plot comparing the simulation results against an experimental dataset.
+But *plot_clump_simul* shows extra information about the clump distribution.

+**Setting up *make_simple_simul_plot.py*.**
+- Open this file in a Python IDE or a text editor.
+-

+Example: *simulation_results/null/NullSimul_2022_11_02_TB_GFP_fib_s=50_vMax=800.0_b=0.1_n=5.csv*

+- If running from the terminal/command prompt, ensure you are in the correct folder this repository is located in.
+Should be something like: /users/my_name/.../HCMV_Dose_Infection.
+- Ensure that you have changed config.yml to what you want.
+- If you installed using the Anaconda (conda) method, ensure that you have activated the conda environment.
+- Type either *python make_simple_simul_plot.py* or *python plot_clump_simul.py* depending on what you want